3jane/tindicators/CONTRIBUTING.md

 ## 6. Add a precomputed test

 Consider adding a precomputed testcase to `tests/extra.txt` if the author provides one.
-It's often not the case, and we currently don't do anything about it, but ultimately, we will need to resolve this one way or the other.
+It's often not the case, and we currently don't do anything about it, but ultimately, we will need to resolve this in one way or another.

 ## 7. Test your implementation

 Make sure your implementation passes tests in debug mode.
 Unfortunately, our CI/CD server doesn't support libasan, so it's up to you to build and test this configuration.
+It will produce a readable error in case the sanitizers detect something.

 Build: